Installing Enterprise PKS on vSphere with NSX-T Data Center

 This topic lists the procedures to follow to install Enterprise Pivotal Container Service (Enterprise PKS) on vSphere with NSX-T Data Center.

-NOTE: This topic provides you with the traditional approach for installing Enterprise PKS on vSphere with NSX-T. As an alternative, you can use the VMware Enterprise PKS Management Console to install Enterprise PKS on vSphere with NSX-T. Refer to the Using the Enterprise PKS Management Console for details.
+NOTE: This topic explains how to install Enterprise PKS on vSphere with NSX-T on Pivotal Platform.
+As an alternative, you can use the VMware Enterprise PKS Management Console to install Enterprise PKS on vSphere with NSX-T. Refer to Enterprise PKS Management Console (vSphere Only) for details.

 In preparation for installing Enterprise PKS on vSphere with NSX-T, review all of the topics in the subsection Preparing to Install Enterprise PKS on vSphere with NSX-T Data Center.